 Opened in 2001 by the Birmingham Pen Trade Heritage Association, the Pen Museum is a volunteer-led Museum an Arts Council accredited Museum and recipients of the Queens Award for Voluntary Service.

 The Birmingham Pen Trade Heritage Association was established in 1996 and registered as a charity (No. 1064945) in 1997.
-The Association works to ensure that Birmingham’s role in the importance of the pen trade is explored, appreciated and celebrated worldwide.
+In 2018 the Association became a Charitable Incorporated Organisation (CIO) (No. 1176955) The Association works to ensure that Birmingham’s role in the importance of the pen trade is explored, appreciated and celebrated worldwide.